nickeubank/ds4humans/30_questions/05_descriptive_v_proscriptive.md

 To illustrate, suppose you are interested in reducing opioid overdoses.
 Your rigorous data science analysis may tell you that increasing the regulation of opioid prescriptions will reduce overdoses by some amount X and reduce access to opioids for those with chronic pain by some amount Y. But does that mean you should enact the policy?
 Well, that depends on how much *value* you place on patients with chronic pain having access to opioids, and how much *value* you place on preventing overdoses.
 And the answers to those questions simply can't come from your data.

 In this course, we will refer to questions about how the world *is* as "descriptive questions", and questions about how the world *should be* as proscriptive questions.
 But be aware these terms aren't universal.
-Some people use the term "positive" instead of descriptive, and "normative" instead of  proscriptive.
+Some people (e.g. social scientists) prefer the terms "positive" instead of descriptive and "normative" instead of proscriptive.
+But the meaning is the same.